 Most kitchen islands nowadays are used as both a food preparation area and a dining space, and a downdraft extractor allows you to seamlessly transition between the two.
 It also supports the function of the kitchen as not just a room for preparing food, but as a social and family-centric space.
 You don’t have to break off your conversation or move to a different room when you start cooking; just the touch of a button allows you to transform your island instantly into cooking mode.
 Even at their full height, downdraft extractors are designed to still allow you a clear line of sight around your kitchen, letting you continue chatting as you start to get into action!

 Of course, we’ve only hinted at another major appeal of downdraft extractors – the wow factor!
 It’s great for those who love their gadgets; a hi-tech showstopper and a stunning statement piece, fantastic for impressing visitors and dinner party guests.
 And the aesthetics go beyond that, too – as we touched on earlier, the nature of a downdraft extractor means that the ductwork and ventilation is hidden from view, which especially complements a clean, minimalist look.

 If you want beauty and utility in a single, seamless package, then you might want to consider a downdraft extractor for your kitchen ventilation.
-They’re far from your only option though – next week we’ll be expanding more on some of your other options, and the unique features they have to offer your kitchen.
+They’re far from your only option though – we’ll be expanding more on some of your other options in our next instalment, and the unique features they have to offer your kitchen.
 Stay tuned for then!

 In the meantime, you can pop into any of our designer kitchen showrooms for inspiration.
 We have designer kitchen showrooms located across the North West in Blackburn, Manchester and Colne, and our designers are always on hand to discuss your ideas.
 Come in and have a chat – we’d love to see you!